nextgis/docs_ngcom/source/styles.rst

    :align: center
    :width: 20cm

-   Selecting "Raster style
+   Selecting "Raster style"

+You can type a custom name for the new style in the field :guilabel:`Display name` of the :guilabel:`Resource` tab.

 .. figure:: _static/raster_style_create_en.png
    :name: raster_style_create
    :align: center
    :width: 20cm

-   Creating Raster style
+   Creating Raster style with a custom name

 Read more on how to create and edit Styles :ref:`here <ngw_style_create>`.